buildroot/buildroot/board/stmicroelectronics/stm32mp135f-dk/readme.txt

 Boot the board
 ==============

- (1) Insert the microSD card in connector CN15
+ (1) Insert the microSD card in connector CN3

- (2) Plug a micro-USB cable in connector CN11 and run your serial
+ (2) Plug a micro-USB cable in connector CN10 and run your serial
      communication program on /dev/ttyACM0.

- (3) Plug a USB-C cable in CN6 to power-up the board.
+ (3) Plug a USB-C cable in CN12 to power-up the board.

- (4) The system will start, with the console on UART, but also visible
+ (4) The system will start, with the console on UART.
-     on the screen.